alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

 Not that fancy for now but we will get there, now let's add our new interface to the company service and update the tests to receive the new implementation.
-I will not paste the entire test class everytime but I will keep the project available on github.
+I will not paste the entire test class every time but I will keep the project available on Github.

 {% highlight csharp %}
 public class CompanyService {